jinhangjiang/morethansentiments/README.md

 For the data cleaning function, we offer the following options:
 -   lower: make all the words to lowercase
--   punctuations: remove all the punctuations in the corpus
+-   remove_punct: remove all the punctuations in the corpus
--   number: remove all the digits in the corpus
+-   remove_numbers: remove all the digits in the corpus
--   unicode: remove all the unicodes in the corpus
+-   remove_unicode: remove all the unicodes in the corpus
--   stop_words: remove the stopwords in the corpus
+-   remove_stopwords: remove the stopwords in the corpus

 #### Boilerplate

-    df['Boilerplate'] = mts.Boilerplate(sent_tok, n = 4, min_doc = 5, get_ngram = False)
+    df['Boilerplate'] = mts.Boilerplate(df.cleaned_data, n = 4, min_doc = 5, get_ngram = False)

 Parameters:
 -   input_data: this function requires tokenized documents.